American alligator: Conservation status

-American alligators are currently listed as least concern by the IUCN Red List, even though from the 1800s to the mid-1900s, they were being hunted and poached by humans unsustainably.
-In 1987, the U.S. Fish and Wildlife Service pronounced the American alligator fully recovered.
+American alligators are currently listed as least concern by the IUCN Red List, even though from the 19th century to the mid-20th century, they were being hunted and poached by humans unsustainably.

 Historically, hunting and habitat loss have severely affected American alligator populations throughout their range, and whether the species would survive was in doubt.
-In 1967, the American alligator was listed as an endangered species (under a law that was the precursor Endangered Species Act of 1973), since it was believed to be in danger of extinction throughout all or a significant portion of its range.
+In 1967, the American alligator was listed as an endangered species (under a law that was the precursor to the Endangered Species Act of 1973), since it was believed to be in danger of extinction throughout all or a significant portion of its range.

 Both the United States Fish and Wildlife Service (USFWS) and state wildlife agencies in the South contributed to the American alligator's recovery.
 Protection under the Endangered Species Act allowed the species to recuperate in many areas where it had been depleted.
 States began monitoring their American alligator populations to ensure that they would continue to grow.
 In 1987, the USFWS removed the animal from the endangered species list, as it was considered to be fully recovered.
 The USFWS still regulates the legal trade in American alligators and their products to protect still endangered crocodilians that may be passed off as American alligators during trafficking.

 American alligators are listed under Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning that international trade in the species (including parts and derivatives) is regulated.

 Habitat

-They inhabit swamps, streams, rivers, ponds, and lakes.
+American alligators inhabit swamps, streams, rivers, ponds, and lakes as well as wetland prairies interspersed with shallow open water and canals with associated levees.
 A lone American alligator was spotted for over 10 years living in a river north of Atlanta, Georgia.
 Females and juveniles are also found in Carolina Bays and other seasonal wetlands.
 While they prefer fresh water, American alligators may sometimes wander into brackish water, but are less tolerant of salt water than American crocodiles, as the salt glands on their tongues do not function.
 One study of American alligators in north-central Florida found the males preferred open lake water during the spring, while females used both swampy and open-water areas.
 During summer, males still preferred open water, while females remained in the swamps to construct their nests and lay their eggs.
 Both sexes may den underneath banks or clumps of trees during the winter.

-In some areas of their range, American alligators are an unusual example of urban wildlife; golf courses are often favoured by the species due to an abundance of water and a frequent supply of prey animals such as fish and birds.
+In some areas of their range, American alligators are an unusual example of urban wildlife; golf courses are often favored by the species due to an abundance of water and a frequent supply of prey animals such as fish and birds.